|

 and comes later after humility and submission. |

-Old and New Friends - thanks I want
+Old and New Friends - thanks I want to

-time during this conference.
+during this conference.
 The Lord has a plan and purpose for bringing his

 children together and it was evident during the three days.
 I